mydepsoftware/mydepsoftware.github.io/how_to_cite.md

 ---

-<p> A paper related to the software has been submitted to the Biophysical Journal in the Computational Tools category.
+<p> A paper related to the software is in preparation for the Biophysical Journal (Computational Tools category).
 To cite the paper, please use:</p>
 <p> Cottet, J., Fabregue, O., Buret, F., Renaud, P. & Frénéa-Robin, M. MyDEP: a new computational tool for dielectric modelling of particles and cells and simulation of their dielectrophoretic response spectra.
 Biophysical Journal (2018 (Paper in preparation))</p>